CBorreda/Arabidopsis_TE_Atlas/docs/elements/index.md

 # Per element data

-The following list includes all TEs found to be expressed through long-read sequencing in *ddm1*, *ddm1rdr2* and *ddm1rdr6* mutants, grown under control conditions or subjected  to a heat stress or biotic stress using flagellin.
+The following list includes all TEs found to be expressed through long-read sequencing in *ddm1*, *ddm1rdr2* and *ddm1rdr6* mutants, grown under control conditions or subjected to heat stress or biotic stress (flagellin).

-For each entry, the DNA sequence of each TE-gene and each annotated isoform is reported, together with the protein sequence of the first and the longest ORF on each sense (forward and reverse).
+For each entry, the DNA sequence of each TE-gene and each annotated transcript is reported, together with the protein sequence of the first and the longest ORF on each sense (forward and reverse).

 <div id="item-table">Loading...</div>
 <div id="item-details" style="margin-top: 2em;"></div>